Angiotensin receptor blockers (ARBs)

 Have a sick day plan

-If you have diarrhoea (runny poo) or are vomiting (being sick) from a stomach bug, or have dehydration from other causes, it’s important to let your GP know.
-They may advise you to stop taking your ARB for a few days and restart when you feel better.
-The reason for this is that ARBs can increase the amount of potassium salts in your blood, particularly if you are dehydrated.
+• They may advise you to stop taking your ARB for a few days or decrease the dose and start again when you feel better.
+The reason for this is that ARBs can increase the amount of potassium salts in your blood, particularly if you're dehydrated.

 Like all medicines, ARBs can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.
 Common side effects include headache and nausea (feeling sick) or vomiting (being sick).
 Some people may get a change in their taste, but this is rare.
 Other side effects to be aware of are dizziness and allergic reaction.